-6 Best Homeowners Insurance Companies in Miami of 2021
+6 Best Homeowners Insurance Companies in Florida of 2023

-And Florida is one of the most costly states for homeowners insurance in the country.
+Florida is one of the country's most costly states for homeowners insurance.

 That’s because the Sunshine State is prone to natural disasters like hurricanes and windstorms that can flood your home and rip its roof off.